Banff vs Canmore • Which Town is Better For Your Vacation?

 Due to its location inside the park, a pass is required to visit.
 Of course, if you plan to visit the park anyway, you’ll have to buy a pass.
 Since its location is within the national park, Banff has operated under strict laws to minimize the town’s footprint on the wilderness.

 Banff is far more popular compared to Canmore, and the sidewalks are crowded in the high season.
 It can almost feel like a big city street when walking on the sidewalk, but this is also because it is easy to walk around Banff.
-The town has also turned Banff Ave into a pedestrian-only street the past few summers since 2020, which we love as it creates more space, encourages walking, and provides many awesome patios.
+Banff Avenue was a pedestrian-only street for a few summers, but cars will now be allowed on Banff Avenue again, adding to the crowding on the sidewalks.

 The strict laws in the national park have created a compact town with a clear downtown area full of shops, restaurants, and bars.
 When combined with Roam Public Transportation, it means it is entirely possible to enjoy a holiday in Banff without a vehicle.